 Just after this photo was taken, Ruby dropped her ball at the feet of the iron man hoping he would throw it for her!
 I wish I had been shooting a video instead of taking snaps!!

 Meeting up for a post parkrun coffee with Margaret and Ruby, I was amazed to find Ruby in the centre of a circle of people.
-She was happily passing her ball, using her nose, to each of the surrounding people in turn to make sure that they all got a turn!
+She was happily passing her ball, using her nose, to each of the surrounding people, in turn, to make sure that they all got a turn!

 Would barge into the middle of picnics!

 “Come and sit down and have your photo taken Ruby.”
-So Ruby duly obliged and sat herself on the blanket in the middle of the picnic!!
+So Ruby duly obliged and sat on the blanket in the middle of the picnic!!
 Unfortunately, the request had not been directed at Ruby but rather by a father to his daughter Ruby!!!
-A quick explanation from us and the family were soon making a fuss of Ruby.
-There was something about a group of people sat around a picnic that drew Ruby to a point of ignoring being called to heel (she had better re-call among sheep!).
+A quick explanation from us and the family was soon making a fuss of Ruby.
+There was something about a group of people sitting around a picnic that drew Ruby to a point of ignoring being called to heel (she had better re-call among sheep!).
 It was so bad that, if we spotted a picnic before Ruby did, we put her on the lead to avoid her annoying people – and embarrassment for ourselves!
 With regard to photos, they were just another way for Ruby to be the focus of attention!
 Here she is in a selfie!

 Loved to chase and retrieve a ball

 On walks with Ruby, the ball thrower always accompanied us.
 As well as providing additional power to the arm, it gave protection against the water and mud collected by the ball!
-After an initial sniff around, Ruby would run ahead then lay in wait for the ball to be thrown.
+After an initial sniff around, Ruby would run ahead and then lay in wait for the ball to be thrown.

-Loved water – and to swim
+Loved water – and loved to swim

-Exploring her surroundings and chasing balls was placed in the background once Ruby sensed flowing water nearby.
+Exploring her surroundings and chasing balls were placed in the background once Ruby sensed flowing water nearby.
 Her attention switched to finding a way to the water’s edge where she would wait for the ball to be thrown into the water for her to ‘rescue’.

 Made up her own games

-As she matured, and recognised that she no longer had the energy levels of a pup, Ruby began to lose enthusiasm for repeated ball retrievals.
+As she matured and recognised that she no longer had the energy levels of a pup, Ruby began to lose enthusiasm for repeated ball retrievals.
 She would retrieve the ball until she began to tire and then set off, with her ball, towards her next favourite spot.
 Her next strategy for reducing her time spent chasing the ball was to introduce her own ball launching and retrieval sequence!

 She Loved Pubs and Pub Gardens

 Ruby enjoyed a car ride as it led to a walk, usually with a river and often with a pub!
 If a pub was on offer, then so were people to make a fuss, or other dogs to befriend.
 There was also a chance of pub food!
-Depending on time of day and appetite we may choose either something lite like a turkey barm cake or a proper meal.
+Depending on the time of day and appetite, we may choose either something lite like a turkey barm cake or a proper meal.
 Ruby’s favourites were Lamb Henry or Steak!

 The Last Days

 It was a hot Sunday, Ruby was panting and sulking, so we took her to Cuerden Valley Park for some fresh air and a swim to cheer her up.
-After walking the few yards from the car park to the River Lostock, Margaret threw the ball in the water so that Ruby could cool down before we walked further into the park.
+After walking a few yards from the car park to the River Lostock, Margaret threw the ball in the water so that Ruby could cool down before we walked further into the park.
 Ruby retrieved the ball but showed no desire for it to be thrown again.
 We decided to move on to Ruby’s favourite ‘beach’.
-Instead of running ahead as usual, Ruby lagged behind and, upon reaching her ‘beach’, would not go near the water!
+Instead of running ahead, as usual, Ruby lagged behind and, upon reaching her ‘beach’, would not go near the water!
 We returned to the car with Ruby plodding behind us like a very old dog.
-Once home, we let Ruby onto the back garden where she laid panting with her head on her front paws.
+Once home, we let Ruby onto the back garden where she lay panting with her head on her front paws.
 The following morning, she was still panting and stood still in the garden for a good while before she lay down.
 As she appeared to be having difficulty breathing and was in discomfort, Chris called the vet and booked an appointment for later in the day.